sindresorhus/hide-files-on-github/readme.md

 # Hide Files on GitHub

-> Chrome/Opera extension - Hide dotfiles from the GitHub file browser
+> Chrome extension - Hide dotfiles from the GitHub file browser

 In the options, you can choose between hiding or dimming files matching a custom regex.